-*The $80 application fee is waived for current GW degree candidates, GW graduates, McNair Program Scholars, and active duty military personnel.
+*The $80 application fee is waived for current GW degree candidates, GW graduates, McNair Program Scholars, Ph.D.
+Project participants, and active duty military personnel.

-Applicants should submit copies of transcripts from each institution of higher education attended, including the George Washington University.
+Applicants should submit copies of transcripts from each institution of higher education attended, whether or not the program was completed or the credit appears as a transfer credit on another transcript.
 Official transcripts should be submitted directly by the universities to:

 The George Washington University

 School of Business, Graduate Admissions Office